Social Security Administration (SSA) Annual Data for

 Agency Program Description

-Click this the link to learn more about SSA’s disability programs.
-Benefits for People with Disabilities
+To learn more about SSA's disability programs, go to: Benefits for People with Disabilities

 For more information about the reconsideration process, go to: The Appeals Process.

 For a description of the SSA Retirement Insurance Program, go to: Retirement Benefits